czeni/opencv-video-minimal/README.md

 OpenCV with Python3.6 bindings and video support for video processing.

-The Docker image is based on the latest Alpine Linux 3.7 for a minimum size image.
+The Docker image is based on the latest Alpine Linux 3.7 for a minimum size image (~217MB).
 It uses Alpine packages from testing and community repos.

 The OpenCV lib is compiled from source and contains no contrib modules.